ndsev/zserio-tutorial-cpp/README.md

     We add programming skills only if the employee is developer.

+- **bit sized elements**

+  The struct `Experience` uses 1 byte in total.
+It uses 6 bit to store the years of programming experience and 2 bits for the enum `Language`.

 For more details on the features of zserio head over to the [zserio language overview](https://github.com/welovemaps/zserio/doc/ZserioLanguageOverview/ZserioLanguageOverview.md).

 We now save the file to disk as `tutorial.zs`.

 >Please note that the filename has to be equivalent to the package name inside the zserio file.
 The zserio compiler accepts arbitrary file extensions (in this case `*.zs`).
-But make sure that all imported files have also the same file extension.
+But make sure that all imported files also have the same file extension.

 ## Compiling and generating code

-We now are ready to compile the schema with the zserio compiler.
+Now we are ready to compile the schema with the zserio compiler.
 The zserio compiler checks the schema file and its [imported files](https://github.com/welovemaps/zserio/doc/ZserioLanguageOverview/PackagesAndImports.md) and reports errors and warnings.
 In addition, the zserio compiler generates code for the supported languages and may generate HTML documentation.
 For a complete overview of available options, please refer to the [zserio compiler User Guide](https://github.com/welovemaps/zserio/doc/zserioCompilerUserGuide.md).

 So let's generate some C++ code: